-- Please mark the extent to which you disagree or agree with each of the following.
-At this school т q10a parents/guardians are offered opportunities to visit their child's classroom, such as observing ' instruction, participating in an activity with their child, etc. Τ q10b teachers understand families' problems and concerns. Τ q10c teachers work closely with families to meets students' needs. Τ q10d school staff regularly communicate with parents/guardians about how parents can help students learn.
-1 = Stronalv disagree.
-2 = Disagree.
-3 = Agree.
-4 = Stronalv agree
+Please mark the extent to which you disagree or agree with each of the following.
+At this school...

+- T q52 teachers understand families' problems and concerns. - T q53 teachers work closely with families to meets students' needs. - T q54 staff regularly communicate with families about how they can help students learn. - T q56 school staff value families' race, ethnicity, culture, or background. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

-Please mark the extent to which you disagree or agree with each of the following statements about this school. Р q1a School staff regularly communicate with me about how I can help my child learn. Р q1b My child's school offers me opportunities to visit my child's classroom, such as observing instruction, participating in an activity with my child, etc. Р q1c My child's school offers me the opportunity to volunteer time to support this school (for example, helping in classrooms, helping with school-wide events, etc.) Р q1d I am greeted warmly when I call or visit the school. Р q1e Teachers work closely with me to meet my child's needs. Р q1f I feel well-informed by the communications I receive from my child's school. Р q1i My child's school communicates with me in a language and in a way that I can understand.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+Please mark the extent to which you disagree or agree with each of the following statements about this school.

+- P q1 School staff regularly communicate with me about how I can help my child learn. - P q2 Teachers work closely with me to meet my child's needs. - P q5 My child's school communicates with me in a language that I can understand. - P q11 I am greeted warmly when I call or visit the school. - P q18 My child's school will make me aware in there are any concerns about my child's social or emotional well-being.